matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 **The Function of Padding**
 Padding allows us to reach outside of the 128 bit multiple block size.
+- Assume we had a piece of data 255 bits in size.
+To encrypt this, this data would be split into two blocks of sizes 128 bits and 127 bits.
+We need to pad that 127 bit block.
 Padding must be reversible.

+2 Approaches:
+1. Zero padding, but the last byte determines the amount of 0s used.